bloXroute: the Akamai for Blockchains

 Both Akamai’s CDN and bloXroute’s BDN are unified and dedicated network infrastructures that serve multiple entities simultaneously: different Web publishers (e.g., Apple.com and Adobe.com) in Akamai’s case, and different blockchains (e.g., Bitcoin and Ethereum) in bloXroute’s case.
 Both architectures actively push (propagate) content across the Internet, and cache (store) content on its servers in order to serve users better, i.e., with a larger throughput and a smaller latency.

 Another architectural point of discrepancy is the optimization for the “last-mile” Internet bottlenecks.
 Akamai’s infrastructure is massive and hence its CDN servers “live” very close to end-users.
-In bloXroute, however, BDN’s gateways “live” at end-users, i.e., their machines.
+In bloXroute, however, bloXroute Gateways “live” at end-users, i.e., their full nodes.
 Thus, while bloXroute’s infrastructure is necessarily much smaller in size, it actually comes closer to the end-users.
 Another issue relevant for “last-mile” bottlenecks is the compression rate that can be achieved by the two systems.
 Given the diversity of Web data that Akamai serves, its compression rate is typical (e.g., 2.7:1 for jpeg images).
-On the contrary, the content of a blockchain block is highly deterministic, i.e., it consists of transactions, already cached at bloXroute’s gateways and relays.
+On the contrary, the content of a blockchain block is highly deterministic, i.e., it consists of transactions, already cached at bloXroute’s Gateways and Relays.
 Therefore, the block compression rates in bloXroute are far more substantial (e.g., 135:1 for a block), which dramatically helps with scaling.

-Finally, contrary to Akamai’s CDN, neutrality is a unique, yet necessary, property of bloXroute’s BDN.
-Blocks entering the bloXroute BDN are encrypted, and the raw content becomes available only after the blocks are propagated to end-users.
-This is nowhere needed nor deployed in Akamai.
-Next, bloXroute is strictly neutral in terms of how it treats traffic coming from different nodes in the network.
+Finally, contrary to Akamai’s CDN, neutrality is a unique, yet necessary, property of bloXroute’s BDN. bloXroute utilizes transaction-based neutrality, meaning, by design, it cannot stop nodes, wallets, users, transactions, or blocks from utilizing bloXroute’s BDN.
+This is nowhere needed nor deployed in Akamai. bloXroute does this by ensuring all nodes are kept in sync regarding the state of the mempool via periodically sending updates to Gateways on new transactions, of which bloXroute cannot prevent or delay from being included in the update.
 This is not the case with Akamai, where classical quality-of-service differentiation, based on the type of traffic (e.g., real-time vs. non-real-time traffic), is necessary.

 Akamai’s CDN approach to scaling the Web was tremendously successful.
 We believe that bloXroute’s BDN approach — deploying a dedicated, global, smart, and neutral network infrastructure to scale all blockchains — will be equally successful.